adey-px/milestone2/README.md

 A user is able to view result in the display unit after doing a simple arithmetic operation

 ### 4.5 Bugs
-1. JavaScript codes not working properly and the Calculator not working as expected.
-I fixed this bug by contacting Tutor support and watching more videos on YouTube to get more ideas.
+1. The claculator keys not working as expected.
+I fixed this bug by contacting Tutor support and watching more videos on YouTube to get more ideas
-2. The calculatornot responsive on mobile devices.
+2. The calculator not responsive on mobile devices.
 I fixed this bug by adding some media queries in the css file

 ## 5.0 Deployment
-This project is hosted on GitHub as GitHub pages using this procedure:
+### 5.1 This project is hosted on GitHub as GitHub pages using this procedure:
 1. Login into my GitHub account
 2. On the navigation menu, click on Settings Tab on the right side
 3. Scroll down to GitHub Pages Section
 4. Click on the drop-down menu under Source and select Master Branch

+### 5.2 The project is cloned on using these steps:
+1. On GitHub, navigate to the main page of the repository
+2. Above the list of files, click  Code
+3. Under "Clone with HTTPS" tab, click to copy the link
+4. In the workspace terminal, type git clone and paste the copied link

 ## 6.0 Credits
 ### 6.1 Learning Resources